 “Well, to be quite honest with you, a light squeeze can be quite effective at the right moment,” quite effective, “but he wasn’t choking me, Al. He was caressing my choker—it looks like a collar.”
 I clarify.
-He stares at me for a moment, then I think the light went on.
+He stares at me for a moment, then I think the light goes on.

 “Oooooohhh, okay.
 I get it now,” he says a little hesitantly.
 “Does he hit you, Jewel?”
 I sigh.
 Handle this carefully, Steele.

 “It’s like I said, Christian is a physical person while I’m a sexual person.
 I could probably hit Christian with anything.
 I’ve actually scratched him and drawn blood, and he liked it.
 In fact, he was proud of it, but me—maybe a spanking or a light flogging, but that’s it.”